Health and safety in care service businesses

 Employees in care service businesses can face a range of specific health and safety hazards.
 As an employer you must do all you can to reduce the risk of harm from these hazards.
-Your risk assessments should consider the following topics.
+Your risk assessments should consider a number of key topics.

 Employees looking after the young, the ill and the very old often have to carry out manual handling tasks.
 These include moving equipment around and lifting or assisting those who are unable to move themselves.